benchristel/benchristel.github.io/_posts/2016-12-31-how-to-write-a-while-loop-in-a-functional-language.md

 # Checking the Collatz conjecture

-Let's see an example in action.
-We'll write a program that checks the [Collatz conjecture](https://en.wikipedia.org/wiki/Collatz_conjecture) for any positive integer, and outputs the number of iterations required to reach 1.
+Now let's use our `while` function and see how the resulting code looks.
+To test it out, we'll write a program that checks the [Collatz conjecture](https://en.wikipedia.org/wiki/Collatz_conjecture).

 The Collatz conjecture is an unproven statement about what happens when you repeatedly apply a certain calculation to a number.
 The basic idea is this: